Table of Contents

 Climkit Gateway

 The Climkit Gateway manages the stations locally and ensures communication with the Climkit platform.
-Its Ethernet interface allows connection to the IP network and interaction with the stations via the OCPP protocol.
-Its RS485 interface allows reading meters, particularly the input meter, via the Modbus protocol.
+Its Ethernet interface enables connection to the IP network and interaction with the stations via the OCPP protocol.
+Its RS485 interface allows for reading meters, particularly the input meter, via the Modbus protocol.

-The gateway installs directly in the electrical panel on the DIN rail.
+The gateway is installed directly in the electrical panel on the DIN rail.

 Climkit Gateway installed in an electrical panel with the TRB140 4G router, the TSW200 PoE switch, and the I/O module.